veniamin-ilmer/math/trigonometric-nested-radicals/README.md

 I wondered for a while, why are 30 degree, 45 degree, 60 degree, and 90 degree angles so special.

-Why do they have such simple cosines and sines, and why are all the other angles significantly more complicated?
+Why do they have such simple cosines, and why are all the other angles significantly more complicated?

 I've been trying to solve this for a while.
 The results are quite revealing.